St Bernard's Catholic Primary School

 All staff work closely together to plan and differentiate the curriculum.
 Work is regularly moderated by all staff in each Key Stage to ensure accurate assessments.
 Moderation from professionals outside of school occurs annually.
 National tests as well as teacher assessment are used to assess the children.

-The Leadership Team, subject co-ordinators and Mrs. Robinson regularly look at the children’s books to ensure that appropriate differentiation is taking place within the classroom.
-Mrs. Robinson also meets regularly with special educational needs children to talk about their work and their progress.
+The Leadership Team, subject co-ordinators and Mrs. McLouglin regularly look at the children’s books to ensure that appropriate differentiation is taking place within the classroom.
+Mrs. McLouglin also meets regularly with special educational needs children to talk about their work and their progress.

-All staff use the Language and Literacy/Maths Toolkit to help assess small steps in children’s learning.
+All staff use various resources to assess small steps in children’s learning.

 A range of resources will be available in all learning areas to support learning for children operating at different levels.